 Because the controller handles logs, alerts, and configuration changes, reliable storage and stable power matter.
 Consequently, many admins prefer PoE to reduce cable clutter and improve uptime.

-How to Set Up Your UniFi Cloud Key
+How to Set Up Your UniFi Key

 Setting up a UniFi Cloud Key is usually quick.
 Still, it’s worth taking a few minutes to do it cleanly so the controller stays stable long-term.